ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 Their overall conclusion is that density is more important in urbanizing areas, efficiency in areas that are already densely urbanized.

-With all these people living in cities, even more people about to be living in cities, and the crazy drops in energy useage we get from dense healthy cities, you'd expect Ministry for the Future to contain a whole lot of content about how cities around the world grow and change in response to climate change, becoming denser, getting better public transit and infrastructure, dealing with massive influxes of internal migrants, fighting NIMBYs who don't want denser housing, even though the world depends on it.
+With all these people living in cities, even more people about to be living in cities, and the crazy drops in energy usage we get from dense healthy cities, you'd expect Ministry for the Future to contain a whole lot of content about how cities around the world grow and change in response to climate change, becoming denser, getting better public transit and infrastructure, dealing with massive influxes of internal migrants, fighting NIMBYs who don't want denser housing, even though the world depends on it.
 Or at least you'd expect some of those things right?

 There are only two chapters in Ministry for the Future that are _about_ cities.
 There are many digressions within chapters about Zurich, a few of which are about things possible in all cities (as opposed to comments on Swiss culture), like public transportation.
 But there are only two chapters, out of one hundred and six, about cities.